chevdor/ruled_labels/README.md

 ## Help

-    ruled-labels 0.2.0

     This utility allows checking labels based on rules

-    USAGE:
-        ruled-labels [OPTIONS] <SUBCOMMAND>
+    Usage: ruled-labels [OPTIONS] <COMMAND>

-    OPTIONS:
+    Commands:
+      list   List all the rules
+      lint   Lint the rules
+      check  Check label set against the rules test   Run tests using rules and a test set help   Print this message or the help of the given subcommand(s)

+    Options:
+          --no-color  Output without any coloring, this is useful for documentation and CI system where the color code pollute the output
       -d, --dev       The output is more developer oriented -h, --help      Print help information
-            --no-color    Output without any coloring, this is useful for documentation and CI system where the color code pollute the output -V, --version     Print version information
+      -V, --version   Print version information

-    SUBCOMMANDS:
-        check    Check label set against the rules help     Print this message or the help of the given subcommand(s) lint     Lint the rules
-        list     List all the rules
-        test     Run tests using rules and a test set

 ## Lint